 Hell year is over.
 One of them, anyways—if we’ve learned anything by this point, it’s to never say, well at least it can’t get any worse than that.
-When you’re made to feel that we’re constantly teetering on the edge of many actual, multifaceted apocalypses, thinking about the future can seem exhausting or pointless or both.
+When it feels like we're constantly teetering on the edge of many actual, multifaceted apocalypses, thinking about the future can seem exhausting or pointless or both.

-Fortunately, here at Terraform, we feature authors & writers who render those futures (apocalyptic or otherwise) so compelling and urgent that they can’t be ignored.
-Good thing, too.
-I happen to be of the mind that these are more than stories or stabs at mythmaking—they’re that, sure—but a sort of blueprinting.
+Fortunately, here at Terraform, we feature authors and writers who render those futures (apocalyptic or otherwise) so compelling and urgent that they can’t be ignored.
+Good thing, too: I happen to be of the mind that these are more than stories or stabs at mythmaking—they’re that, sure—but also a sort of blueprinting.
 We’re filling in the future we want to see one tiny aspirational sliver or harebrained ideation at a time.

 Our stories this year careened from inflight nuclear apocalypse to the dream app economy to the last stand against megafires to militant sponsorship platforms, and it was a diverse, exhilarating array.
 In addition to original short speculations, we reran a lost all-time classic, conducted an extensive, reported thought experiment about nationalizing Facebook, ran a killer excerpt or two, and debuted some great speculative short films.

-As always, it’s a pleasure to edit and curate this mothership—would love to hear your thoughts too, so drop me a line at firstname.lastname@example.org and tell me about our futures.
+As always, it’s a pleasure to edit and curate this mothership.
+I would love to hear your thoughts too, so drop me a line at email@example.com and tell me about our futures.

 In this future, overworking means oversleeping—and literally surrendering your waking life to the app economy.

 Behold a cutting parable for a generation that undersleeps and overworks to get underpaid—where paying your student loans is quite actually a waking nightmare.
 Pls enjoy this dispatch from the not-too-distant future of late, late capitalism.